Mike-Bros/WhereTheHeartIs/readme.md

   scenarios for deeper analysis.
 - **Customization**: Easily adjustable parameters to match any specific home buying scenario or financial condition.
 - **Responsive Output**: Real-time updates to calculations and visualizations as input parameters are adjusted.
+- **Exportable Results**: Exports summary graphs and tables to SVG format for easy sharing and reference.

 ![Feature Demo](https://raw.githubusercontent.com/Mike-Bros/WhereTheHeartIs/main/assets/demo.gif "Feature Demo")